nextflow-io/nextflow/docs/channel.rst

     strings = Channel.from( 'A'..'Z' )

 .. note::
-  Note that when the ``from`` argument is an object implementing the (Java) `Collection <http://docs.oracle.com/javase/7/docs/api/java/util/Collection.html>`_ interface, the resulting channel emits the collection entries as individual emissions.
+  When the ``from`` argument is an object implementing the (Java) `Collection <http://docs.oracle.com/javase/7/docs/api/java/util/Collection.html>`_ interface, the resulting channel emits the collection entries as individual items.

 Thus the following two declarations produce an identical result even tough in the first case the items are specified as multiple arguments while in the second case as a single list object argument::